 What comes "in the box"?
-A great deal; a sheet of nickel silver etch, five of brass and a number of wrapped bundles of white metal castings that appear to be very well made.
+A great many sheets of nickel silver etch, five of brass and a number of wrapped bundles of white metal castings that appear to be very well made.
 I transferred the contents of each package to small plastic bags so that I can find them easily.

 A bag, containing many lost wax castings, a quantity of copper and brass wire, plus, brass rod and tube and a bag containing some finely etched works plates.
 I have added the set of Harris castings, already partially turned up and the ABC gearbox/motor.

 The instructions are in a bound A4 booklet containing some prototype information, instructions, exploded diagrams, parts lists, numbered maps of the etch sheets and clear, graphic illustrations of the castings.
 Finally there are two sheets of livery details.
 It is an impressive document.

 Nevertheless, it could be improved.
 The isometric diagrams would benefit from having the part numbers added.
 This would save the time of constantly referring between instructions, drawings, the etch maps and parts lists.

 The Frames & Chassis.

 There are two main laminates per rod with extra laminates for the bosses on both sides.
 They differ from others I have experienced in that the bosses have a pair of "ears".
 Extensions of the etching that line up with the top and bottom of the fluting.
 Once filed to shape with a fine round file they blend in nicely, though removing excess solder from between them is not easy.